- Overview

 - Confirm with Indeed Customer Support that your client uses crawled or hosted jobs.

-- Confirm with your client that they prefer crawled or hosted jobs over integrated jobs.
+- Confirm with your client that they want to keep using crawled or hosted jobs instead of integrated jobs.

 Implementation